 A grain of sand is defined as a particle of unconsolidated (loose), rounded to angular rock fragment or mineral grain larger than 0.06mm that falls below the 2.0mm screen during the screening process.
 Includes Earth or Stones within these dimensions.
 Smaller material is classified under Other Foreign Material.
 Material that is retained above the 2.0mm screen is classified as Earth or Stones.

 Screenings

 See "Unmillable Material below the Screen".

 Septoria

-Affected grains appear with light and dark Septoria discolouration.
+A fungal infection that causes light to dark discolouration on the husk and/or Groat.
 Septoria is included in Stained Grain.

 Severely Damaged